Top Tips for Ferry Travel in Greece with Kids

 The parking and luggage hold area.

-• Consider Rafina port as an alternative to Pireaus (available for some destinations).
-It’s much easier to navigate being smaller, less chaotic, and probably fewer crowds to jostle with.
-A third port in Athens at Lavrion is also an option.
+• Consider Rafina port (an option for some destinations) as an alternative to Pireaus .
+It’s easier to navigate being smaller, less chaotic, and with fewer crowds to jostle with.
+A third port in Athens at Lavrion is another alterative.

 • When you arrive at the port, it’s not always clear where to go.
-If you’re departing from Pireaus, look up the appropriate gate for your boat in advance so you know where you’re heading to.
+If you’re departing from Pireaus, look up the appropriate gate for your boat in advance as there is considerable walking distance from one gate to another.
 In the event of any confusion, ask port police for guidance.
-They are usually visibly around (dressed in dark blue uniform) and available to guide vehicular traffic.
+Easy to spot in dark blue uniforms, they are widely available to guide vehicular traffic.

 Pireaus port ferry gate